- What is Quandary?

 - How much time does Quandary take to play?

 - Do I need to register to play Quandary?

 - What awards has Quandary won?

 - How can I use Quandary to spark ethics discussions at home?

 - I have another question.
 Who should I contact?

-Though the game’s setting is a futuristic colony, the genuinely tough situations that players encounter are translatable to the ones they are likely to face day-to-day.
+Though the game’s setting is a futuristic planet, the genuinely tough situations that players encounter are translatable to the ones they are likely to face day-to-day.
 The skills players develop while playing Quandary – such as critical thinking, perspective-taking, empathy and decision-making – will help them recognize ethical issues and deal with challenging situations in their own lives.